Luos-io/Documentation/src/pages/high/ros/bike_alarm.md

 This is a Luos example using ROS 2, the bike sharing application, that works this way:

-* The bike pops up in steady green when it's idle
+* The bike pops up in steady green when it is idle
-* Agitate the imu when it's idle, it's being stolen, the RGB alarm flashes in red
+* Shake the Imu when it is idle, meaning the bike is being stolen, the RGB alarm then flashes in red
 * Press the state button to acknowledge the alarm
-* Press again to start riding, the bike slighly blinks in green
+* Press again to start riding, the bike slightly blinks in green
-* Press a new time to stop riding, it becomes idle again
+* Press again to stop riding, it becomes idle again

 It relies on the 3D vizualizer embedded in ROS 2, named `RViz 2`: